xrebel/xr-web/README.md

 1. Checkout the plugins repository: `git submodule update --init`
 2. Install pipenv
    https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv
+   For Mac OSX Users, it is recommended to use a package manager (Homebrew seems to be most convenient): `brew install pipenv`
+   More info about Homebrew: https://brew.sh
 3. `pipenv install --dev`

 ## Running the project